-2012 Cypres de Climens had a pleasant nose and taste of acacia honey, good intensity of botrytised flavours, nice acidity and sweetness.
+2012 Cypres de Climens had a pleasant nose and taste of acacia honey, good intensity of botrytised flavors, nice acidity, and sweetness.
 Honeyed finish.
 For early consumption.
 88p.
-2011 Cypres de Climens was more intense and concentrated than 2012, there was a clear taste of crème brulee and brown sugar, very good balance and a persistent honeyed finish.
+2011 Cypres de Climens was more intense and concentrated than 2012; there was a clear taste of crème brulee and brown sugar, a nice balance, and a persistent honeyed finish.
 Well-made.
 90p.
-2010 Cypres de Climensdisplayed fine sweetness and acidity, combined with catchy aroma of honey melon and apricot.
+2010 Cypres de Climens displayed fine sweetness, acidity, and a lovely honey melon and apricot aroma.
 Fine complexity and length here.
 Splendid second wine worth every point of its rating.
 92p.

 2013 Climens - it will be a great Climens, no doubt about it, but maybe I'm too conservative in rating it only 94-95p after rating 2012 here 95-96p last year.
 23-24 degrees potential alcohol and residual sugar at 6.7%.

-2012 Climens didn't reach imho tasting highlights of last year's barrel sample, had a light texture, finesse, very nice acidity and sweetness, and was rich and elegant, with a nice but short aftertaste.
+2012 Climens didn't reach, imho tasting highlights of last year's barrel sample; it had a light texture, finesse, very nice acidity, and sweetness, and was rich and elegant, with a nice but short aftertaste.
 93p.

-2010 Climens entertained with incredibly intense flavours of acacia honey, honey, melon, orange peel, sophisticated touch, a perfect balance between sweetness and acidity, stunning complexity and mega long aftertaste.
+2010 Climens entertained with incredibly intense flavors of acacia honey, honey, melon, orange peel, sophisticated touch, a perfect balance between sweetness and acidity, stunning complexity, and mega long aftertaste.
 99-100p.

 2009 Climens was a twin sister of 2010, slightly spicier on the palate, as mind-boggling.
 99-100p.

 2008 Climens showed several similarities to 2011, but more related to the style of the wine than intensity and richness.
 Anyway, it had impressive elegance and finesse.
 95p.

-2007 Climens was fabulous stuff with great acidity and minerality, long on the palate, and awesome structure and complexity.
+2007 Climens was fabulous with great acidity and minerality, long on the palate, and awesome structure and complexity.
 Stunning wine.
 99p.

 2006 Climens mirrored 2008 big time with a fine aroma of crème brulee.
 95p.
-2005 Climens was simply a beautiful wine in all aspects, fresh, with fabulously scented botrytised flavours of acacia honey, apricot, peach and oranges, awesome richness and balance, and mega long finish.
+2005 Climens was simply a beautiful wine in all aspects, fresh, with fabulously scented botrytised flavors of acacia honey, apricot, peach, and oranges, awesome richness and balance, and mega long finish.
 Spell-bounding wine.
 99-100p.